Office of clinical research

 Executive Director, Office of Clinical Research

-Clinical research units
+- Clinical research billing management

 The clinical and data management team is comprised of experienced clinical research coordinators.
 This unit has staff dedicated to screening, enrolling and managing the day-to-day needs of patients on clinical trials.
 They extend the exceptional care provided by the doctors and nurses at the UC Davis Comprehensive Cancer Center.
 The other half of the team is comprised of dedicated coordinators who take the patient’s clinical records and abstract them into research databases, making it possible for investigators to monitor the safety and efficacy of clinical trials.
 Together with the investigators, the unit helps ensure the success of clinical trial participation and help streamline and navigate clinical trial enrollment.